Crisis Intervention Specialist - Pool

 • A Bachelor’s degree in social work, psychology, or related field.

-• Must have the ability to interact professionally with clients who may be challenging and potentially hostile.
+• Ability to interact professionally with clients who may be challenging and potentially hostile.

 • Basic computer skills required for documentation.